-"People are not

-lazy.
-They simply

-have impotent

-goals-that is, goals that do not
+"People are not lazy.
+They simply have impotent goals-that is, goals that do not inspire them."

-inspire them."

-What I would have to believe to contransformation of my life: onsistently follow through on the
+2. What I would have to believe to consistently follow through on the transformation of my life:

-onsistently follow through on the

--

--

--

-3. What I would have to believe to not only set my go pals but really achieve
+3. What I would have to believe to not only set my goals but really achieve them: uieiii:

-them:

-4. Why I must change these situations now and why I know I can:
+- 4. Why I must change these situations now and why I know I can:

--

--

--

-•

--

-•